-This degree is designed for early childhood and elementary teachers who wish to acquire a master’s degree as a reading teacher, literacy specialist, and knowledge in literacy coaching.
+This Master's in Literacy degree is designed for certified teachers who wish to acquire a master’s degree to teach birth to Grade 12 as a literacy coach, reading teacher, or literacy specialist.

 Admission to this degree program is based on:

 NOTE: State law requires SBU to collect immunization records from students taking six or more credit hours in any semester.

 - Initial Teaching certificate in elementary or secondary education